Skip to main content

 5. Check for NHTSA recalls and complaints.
 Search your VIN at NHTSA.gov for recalls related to fire risk, and search the complaint database for reports from other owners.

 6. Contact a product liability attorney immediately.
+Use the document checklist to organize your evidence quickly.
 Fire cases are time-critical because evidence degrades rapidly.
 An experienced attorney will arrange for expert inspection of the vehicle before evidence is lost.

 Frequently Asked Questions